mpmachuca/mpmachuca/README.md

 - 🇨🇴 1/2 Colombian
 - 🇸🇻 1/2 Salvadoran
 - 👨‍👩‍👧‍👦 Family is E.V.E.R.Y.T.H.I.N.G
+- 🐋 Belugas are my favorite animals
+- 🌐 Turquiose is my favorite color
+- 📖 I love to read on my down time
 - 👀 Learning to code with the goal of building software programs one day!
 - 🌱 Currently learning the following languages: JavaScript and Python
 - 🤾‍♀️ In my downtime I play Volleyball (not a pro just yet!)